 - Improves California economy with domestic aluminum recycling

 Governor Newsom met up with some people in Fresno County that receive 8-gallon jugs of water every two weeks through a grant program.
 One woman told him about her pouring a jug of water over her son’s head so he can bathe — the Fifth largest economy in the world.
 Apparently, money ain’t everything.
-We need to deliver clean drinking water to our students ASAP, and we’re on a mission to do things the right way. #RefillNotLandfill
+We need to deliver clean drinking water in schools to our students ASAP, and we’re on a mission to do things the right way. #RefillNotLandfill

 Ensuring access to clean, safe drinking water is a problem California has been working to solve.
 PATHWATER has also been working to bring clean water solutions to schools for some time now.
 We have market solutions - our free refill stations and reusable, aluminum bottle for students; we just need the infrastructure support as laid out in these California bills.
 There are non-profits like Habits of Waste and companies like PATHWATER who are dedicated to solving this issue for California Students.
 With the support of Governor Newsom and the allocation of the California budget for fixing school infrastructure, we can see this issue solved.
 We believe with the right hands on deck, ensuring clean drinking water for students can quickly come to fruition.
 “Plastic pollution and water pollution are directly intertwined.
 Both are areas I work hard to solve every day.
 I believe we can collectively make a better future for our kids and their kids by taking swift action on the lead issue in CA schools,” Ali Orabi, Co-founder and V.P. of Marketing at PATHWATER.